coderefinery/reproducible-research/content/guide.md

 reproducibility, and shows how tools like make and snakemake can be used to both simplify workflows and make them more reproducible.

-## Intended learning outcomes

-By the end of this lesson, learners should:
-- understand why it's important that research is reproducible
-- define multiple levels of reproducibility and the multiple factors which can lead to irreproducible research
-- be able to apply well organized directory structure for their project
-- remember the FAIR principles
-- be able to create a DOI for research output like code or data
-- understand that code can have dependencies, and know how to create a requirements file
-- describe how to use conda (or another tool) to manage isolated software environments
-- have an idea about how containers work
-- remember the pros and cons of containers for reproducibility
-- understand that a series of computational steps can be defined as a workflow and that many tools exist to manage workflows
-- describe the pros and cons of different methods of performing scientific workflows
-- understand the benefits of using a tool like make or snakemake compared to bespoke scripts
-- be able to create a simple Makefile or Snakefile to manage a workflow

 ## How to teach this lesson